-How would my 100 year old self look back on my decisions?
+How would my 100-year-old self look back on my life?

-What would he like my principles to be, for the rest of my life?
+What would he like my principles to be?

 My grandfather died saying he had a fantastic life.
-I want to look back when I’m about to die and tell my grandchildren I had a fantastic life.
+I want to tell my grandchildren I also had a fantastic life.

 So what is a fantastic life?

-A fantastic life is one that brings me closer to my goals, and helps me live according to my principles.
+A fantastic life is one that brings me closer to my goals, and in which I live according to my principles.

 The goals are here.

-My 100 year old self wants me to invest in things with provide joy on the long term, and in people who provide joy on the long term.
+My 100-year-old self wants me to invest in things and people which provide joy on the long term.
+My-100-year old self:

-- Is fit and healthy and mentally at ease
+(1) Is fit, healthy and mentally at ease (principle 10)

-- Doesn’t depend on the government for retirement
+(3) Doesn’t depend on the government for retirement (principle 4)

-At the start of the Ukraine war in 2022, I read a summary of Ukranian President Zelensky, who was quickly becoming a national here: When he became president, Zelensky asked not to have a picture of him in government buildings, classrooms, ...
+At the start of the Ukraine war in 2022, I read this in a short biography of the Ukranian President Zelensky, who was quickly becoming a national hero: When he became president, Zelensky asked not to have a picture of him in government buildings, classrooms, and other official buildings.
 But instead for everyone to have a picture of their children on their desk.
 And to think about them when making decisions.

 (2) Time is My Most Important Resource in Life